 COVID-19 is a respiratory condition caused by a coronavirus.
-Some people are infected but don’t notice any symptoms.
+Some people are infected but don’t notice any symptoms (doctors call that being asymptomatic).
 Most people will have mild symptoms and get better on their own.
-But about 1 in 6 will have severe problems, such as trouble breathing.
-The odds of more serious symptoms are higher if you’re older or have another health condition like diabetes or asthma.
+But some will have severe problems, such as trouble breathing.
+The odds of more serious symptoms are higher if you’re older or have another health condition like diabetes or heart disease.

 Here’s what to look for if you think you might have COVID-19.